arjunvnair/ParfA/README.md

 ## What is ParfA?

-ParfA (pronounced "parfait") is a simple text-based programming language.
+ParfA is a simple text-based programming language.
 Although it doesn't have all the functionality of a real programming language, it can still be used to make a variety of programs, from text-based games to quizzes and calculators, in a matter of minutes.

 ## Download and Learn ParfA Today